Frojd/Wagtail-Pipit/{{cookiecutter.project_name}}/README.md

 docker-compose -f docker-compose.yml -f docker-compose-nginx.yml up
 ```

 ### How do I sync data from stage/prod?

 You can rebuild your application with the latest data dump by running the following

 ```
-./docker/stage_to_local.sh
+./scripts/stage_to_local.sh
 ```

-Note: This requires that have ssh-key based access to the stage or prod server
+Note: This requires that you have ssh-key based access to the server.

 ### How do I install Docker on MacOS?

-1. Install docker (use the [Docker Toolbox](https://www.docker.com/products/docker-toolbox)).
-Please use the virtualbox version.
-    - Minimum requirements are docker `1.11`, docker-compose `1.7`
+You can either use Docker for Mac or the [Docker Toolbox](https://www.docker.com/products/docker-toolbox).
+(Minimum requirements are docker `1.11`, docker-compose `1.7`)

-2. Setup machine (if not already present)

-    ```
-    docker-machine create --driver virtualbox default
-    docker-machine start default
-    ```

 ### How can I run pdb on the python container?